 Walk Score, Transit Score, Bike Score

-This trio of ratings from the Walk Score tool, is a rapid evaluation of site accessibility, in term of understanding how good the site is in terms of walking, transit, and biking on a scale of 0-100.
+This trio of ratings from the Walk Score tool, is a rapid evaluation of site accessibility, in terms of understanding how good the site is in terms of walking, transit, and biking on a scale of 0-100.
 These values would be relevant for projects pursuing certifications, or other zoning applications that require accessibility narratives.
 For more, check out the full article on this feature here.

 Building Type is a template used to differentiate the components of your building into their proposed energy & programmatic categories.
-Projects with single use-type (below, left) will have only one building type, but mixed-use projects (below, right) can have up to 3 building templates.
-All energy results on this page of the report are expressed as a EUI in unit's kBTU/ft2/yr (imperial) or kWh/m2/yr (metric).
+Projects with a single use-type (below, left) will have only one building type, but mixed-use projects (below, right) can have up to 3 building templates.
+All energy results on this page of the report are expressed as a EUI in the unit's kBTU/ft2/yr (imperial) or kWh/m2/yr (metric).
 For consistency and clarity, the report will use "EUI" or the term "Energy" for unit shorthand, rather than always writing out the full unit expression.
 A mixed-use project will generate multiple energy results, so the cove.tool report will highlight not only the EUI of each component but the Overall Energy for the whole building

 PAGE 3 - BENCHMARKS